jraiskin/Automated_categorization_medication/log_progress_lab.md

         - **X:** Padded list of symbols.
 Create mapping to index, initialize "embeddings matrix".
         - **Y:** Create mapping to index.
         - **Don't regard for now (rather, later):** functions, embedding-visualizer.

+- **14/3:**
+Worked on LSTM model with some progress but nothing completed yet (despite quite some effort).

+- **15/3:**
+A successful day!
+A simple LSTM model is working on a *toy example*.
+Able to adapt it to the *real data*.
+I've launched a small experiment with 1000 epoches.
+It seems to work, cost going down.
+The model has a dropout wrapper and calculated cross entropy loss.
+Todo:
+    - Look for potential flaws / mistakes in the model.
+    - Clean up code.
+    - "Functionize" the code, create name scopes, Tensorboard summaries, saver object.
+    - Check if Wikipedia pages on ATC codes would yield any benefit.
+    - Extract feasible ATC labels from unlabeled observations (n-grams, character BOW features, nearest neighbor?).